Historical "gem" for sale was shelter for royals during Civil War

 Poolway House, in Coleford, is Grade II listed and thought to date back to 1520, having once been the Manor House of Coleford, the administrative centre of the community.

-The house was heavily involved in the Civil War of the 1600s, and in 1643 its owner - Charles Winter, a Parliamentary supporter - was taken prisoner in his own home by Prince Rupert and Lord Herbert of Raglan, who were Cavaliers.
+The house ia said to have been heavily involved in the Civil War of the 1600s, and in 1643 its owner - Charles Winter, a Parliamentary supporter - was reportedly taken prisoner in his own home by Prince Rupert and Lord Herbert of Raglan, who were Cavaliers.

 The capture caused a “noisy skirmish” in Coleford, resulting in the burning of the market hall.